Sustainability Program

 Prerequisites: SEE 250.

 SEE 401.
-Sustainability Research I. 3 Hours
+Sustainability Project Management.
+3 Hours

 Interdisciplinary exploration of the issues of sustainability.
 The scientific, moral, spiritual, social, political, historical, ethical and economic dimensions of sustainability will be explored.
 Exploration of the foundations of ethical theory and their application to environmental issues.
 Students will pursue a research project with the primary focus on sustainability on campus.

 SEE 402.
-Sustainability Research II.
+Community-Engaged Sustainability.
 3 Hours

 Interdisciplinary exploration of the issues of sustainability as they affect the Dayton community.
 Course will also explore political philosophy and the ethical foundations of public policy.
 Students will choose an in-depth community-based research project.
 CAPSTONE COURSE for the BS in Sustainability, Energy and Environment, or BA in Sustainability Studies.